Downtown West (Gary, Indiana)

 Downtown West, is a neighborhood in north-central Gary, Indiana.
 Emerson and Downtown West combine to form what is known as Downtown Gary.
 It was part of the original plat built by the United States Steel Corporation.
 It is located East of Grant Street, south of the Grand Calumet River, north of 9th Avenue and west of Broadway.
 As of 2000, Downtown West had a population of 4,684.
 Downtown West borders Emerson to the east, Ambridge Mann to the west, and Midtown to the south.

 The Downtown West neighborhood, like Emerson, suffers from extensive vacant lots and abandoned buildings.
 About 36% of the housing stock are owner-occupied.
-The Adam Benjamin Metro Center is located just north of 4th Avenue.
+Gary Metro Center is located just north of 4th Avenue.
 It is operated by the Gary Public Transportation Corporation and acts as a multimodal hub.
 Downtown West is served by the Gary Main Post Office and Jefferson Elementary School.
 The neighborhood has three parks Jackson Park, Borman Square and Rees Park.
 Pierce Playground, and the smaller portion of Gateway are also located within Downtown West.